 Policy Title: Schools Chi ld Protection Policy and Procedures

 Policy Code: OPSP09

 Applies to: All Staff

 Date Reviewed: August 2024

-Next Update Due: September 2025
+Next Update Due: September September 2025

 Policy Lead: Mary Aurer ns - Head of Safeguarding

 Policy Sponsor: Richard Wil kins - Chief Operating Office

 Cross Reference: OPSP03 Allegations against staff policy

 OPSP04 Anti-Bullying policy

 OPSP06 Attendance policy

 OPSP07 Behaviour policy

 OPP04 Code of Conduct

 DPP05 Data Protection and BYOD Policy

 SGP03 Low Level Concerns policy

 ITP03 Online Safety

 HRP18 Recruitment and Selection Policy

-OPSG04 School Policy on the Education of Looked After Children
+OPSG04

 Outcome: This policy: To ensure that all staff are aware of the school's child protection procedures To ensure that all children are safeguarded and protected from harm To ensure that all referrals where there are concerns about the safety

-and wellbeing of children are made in a timely and robust mannerTo ensure that concerns about children are identified at the earliest
+and wellbeing of children are made in a timely and robust manner To ensure that concerns about children are identified at the earliest

-opportunity and are acted upon
+opportunity and are acted upon EQUALITY AND DIVERSITY STATEMENT

-EQUALITY AND DIVERSITY STATEMENT Witherslack Group is committed to the fair treatment of all in line with the Equality Act 2010.
+Witherslack Group is committed to the fair treatment of all in line with the Equality Act 2010.
 An equality impact assessment has been completed on this policy to ensure that it can be implemented consistently regardless of any protected characteristics and all will be treated with dignity and respect.

-, SOCIAL, GOVERNANCE (ESG) STATEMENT
+ENVIRONMENT, SOCIAL, GOVERNANCE (ESG) STATEMENT

-Witherslack Group is committed to responsible business practices in the areas of: Environmental
+• o responsible business practices in the areas of: Environmental

-• • • ernance, Ethics & Compliance.
+ernance, Ethics & Compliance.
 An ESG impact assessment has been

-completed on this policy to o ensure it ca n be implemented successfully without adverse implications on our
+completed on this policy to Sensure It Ca n be implemented successfully without adverse implications on our Group goals.

-To one of the first altas ta se lo Group goals.
+To onsure that this n olicy is releva

 To ensure that this policy is relevant and up to date, comments and suggestions for additions or amendments are sought from users of this document.
 To contribute towards the process of review, please

 email the named policy lead.

-Document Number: HCV-V02-0924 Issue Date: 01/09/2024 Version Number: 01 Status: FINAL Next Review Date: 01/09/2025 Page 1 Linked to Policy Number: OPSP09
+Document Number: HCV-V05-0425 Issue Date: 01/09/2024 Version Number: 01 Status: FINAL Next Review Date: 01/09/2025 Page 1 Linked to Policy Number: OPSP09